-- c. accessory commercial uses will generally be limited to a maximum of 30% of the total Gross Floor Area.
+- accessory commercial uses will generally be limited to a maximum of 30% of the total Gross Floor Area.
 Freestanding accessory commercial uses will not be permitted.
-Accessory commercial uses must be contained within the same building as the principal use; - d. assembly of lands at the Hurontario/Derry intersection is encouraged; - e. prior to development of the lands at the Hurontario/Derry intersection, an internal access concept will be prepared to the satisfaction of the Transportation and Works Department; and - f. these lands represent the principal intersections along the Hurontario corridor north of Provincial Highway 401 (Derry Road East/Derry Road West and Courtneypark Drive East/Courtneypark Drive West).
+Accessory commercial uses must be contained within the same building as the principal use; - d. assembly of lands at the Hurontario Street/Derry Road intersection is encouraged; - e. prior to development of the lands at the Hurontario Street/Derry Road intersection, an internal access concept will be prepared to the satisfaction of the Transportation and Works Department; - f. these lands represent the principal intersections along the Hurontario Corridors north of Provincial Highway 401 (Derry Road East/Derry Road West and Courtneypark Drive

+East/Courtneypark Drive West).
 Development abutting the intersections should highlight these locations as focal points within the streetscape, given their high profile and visibility.